Florent1711/holbertonschool-low_level_programming/variables_if_else_while/README.md

       • All your code should be in the main function
       • You can only use putchar twice in your code

+5-print_numbers.c - Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+      • All your code should be in the main function